SpotlightKid/qjackcapture/README.md

 ## Running

-For now, after installation, just run `qjackcapture` from a terminal or your preferred launcher.
-An XDG `.desktop` menu file and icon will be added to the installation later.
+After installation, just use you desktop menu to start QJackCapture or run `qjackcapture` from a terminal or your preferred launcher.

 ## License